-3G Closure Buyers Guide
+3G Closure Buyer’s Guide

 If you need to purchase a new handset due to the 3G networks closures, here is some important information to guide your purchasing decision.

+We are warning the public against buying devices from overseas or from retailers that are sourcing handsets that are made for other markets, otherwise known as grey-market devices.
 These devices may not allow emergency calling once the 3G networks close down.
 This is because they are not designed to support all the Australian mobile frequency bands, and may not support features like 4G and 5G (VoLTE) emergency calling.
 Learn about VoLTE.

 AMTA recommends that you purchase from a reputable dealer based in Australia.